second-state/MEGA/README.md

 }
 ```

-Finally, in the main application we will configure a inbound data source (a webhook at `http://localhost:8080`) and an outbound database (a TiDB Cloud instance).
+Finally, in the main application we will configure an outbound database (a cloud database instance specified in `uri`) and an inbound data source (a webhook at `http://my.ip:3344`).
+Other inbound methods are also supported.
+For example, you can configure the ETL function to receive messages from a Kafka queue.

 ```bash
 #[tokio::main(flavor = "current_thread")]